Goldenrod Benefits: The Bee’s Knees for Allergies, Sinus Infections, and Urinary Tract Infections

 Energetics: Warming and drying

-Goldenrod is a premier decongestant, effectively alleviating upper respiratory congestion stemming from allergies, sinusitis, flu, or the common cold.
+Goldenrod as a Sinus Remedy: Goldenrod is a premier decongestant, effectively alleviating upper respiratory congestion stemming from allergies, sinusitis, flu, or the common cold.
 It can be taken as a tea, syrup, or tincture for this purpose.
 In my experience, it is one of the strongest herbs for drying the sinuses.
+To relieve sinus pain and congestion, please see my Free and Clear Goldenrod Tincture Formula.
 Combine goldenrod with sage (Salvia officinalis) in a strong infusion for a gargle that can be used for sore throats, thrush, and laryngitis.7

-Goldenrod also has an affinity for the urinary tract and is used as a diuretic, antimicrobial, and anti-inflammatory to treat urinary tract infections.
-For urinary tract infections, I combine goldenrod, marshmallow root (Althaea officinalis), corn silk (Zea mays), and uva-ursi (Arctostaphylos uva-ursi) in equal parts to prepare a tea, which is drunk at room temperature.
-(See the recipe below.)
-The diuretic quality of goldenrod is also helpful in treating edema, gout, and kidney stones.7
+Goldenrod as Urinary Tract Remedy: Goldenrod also has an affinity for the urinary tract and is used as a diuretic, antimicrobial, and anti-inflammatory as a remedy for urinary tract infections.
+For urinary tract infections, I combine goldenrod, marshmallow root (Althaea officinalis), corn silk (Zea mays), and uva-ursi (Arctostaphylos uva-ursi) in equal parts to prepare a tea, which is drunk at room temperature (see the recipe here).
+The diuretic quality of goldenrod may also help to relieve edema, gout, and kidney stones.7

-Goldenrod has been historically used by Native American peoples—and European settlers—as a wash or poultice to help heal wounds, burns, open sores, and cuts.
+Goldenrod as a Wound Remedy: Goldenrod is used by Native American peoples—and was adopted by European settlers—as a wash or poultice to help heal wounds, burns, open sores, and cuts.
 The vulnerary uses of the plant inspired the scientific name Solidago, which means “to make whole.”9 John Parkinson wrote of European goldenrod (S. virgaurea) in 1640, “It is the most soveraigne woundherbe of many, and can doe as much therein as any, both inwardly for wounds and hurts in the body, and for either greene wounds, quickly to cure them, or old sores and ulcers, that are hardly to be cured.”1 Parkinson recommended a decoction of the herb to help “fasten the teeth that are loose in the gummes.”
-The Kawaiisu people use a decoction of the leaves of S. californica to treat boils and for open sores and skin irritations.8 Various species of goldenrod have been used as a wash for thrush and as a toothache remedy.
+The Kawaiisu people use a decoction of the leaves of S. californica on boils, open sores, and skin irritations.8 Various species of goldenrod have been used as a wash for thrush and as a toothache remedy.

 Graceful, tossing plume of glowing gold,